ataylor89/Python/oop.md

     >>> x
     6

-In the example above, we created a function called inc using the def keyword, and we assigned the variable x to the object returned by the function.
+In code above, we created a function called inc using the def keyword, and we assigned the variable x to the object returned by the function.

 The function inc belongs to class function.